mrpeverill/AdventOfCode2023/README.md

 I had never programmed in Haskell before.
 It took 3.5 hours just to get the input processed and honestly I wish I had done that in another way.
 2 hours for part 1, 3.75 for part 2.

 ## Day 6:
-This felt like a cinch.
+The brute force solution worked fine and felt like a cinch.
 I did it in haskell.
 The data was copy-pasted into the code.
+I re-approached with more elegance later.

+## Day 7:
+Well, we definitely COULD do this in Haskell.
+We would probably make a function to compare two hands, and then order the bid list by the associated hands.
+However, it would be much easier to do in a language with data tables, because then we can easily save the rank information in columns and then order by that.
+In Haskell, it might be most stylistic to use recursion with a comparison function and that function would need to run every time a hand was compared to another.
+Alternately, we could use a scoring model (make a tuple with (score, bid), then sort).

+Maybe we'll do both and benchmark -- fun!

+The haskell solution worked fine.
+We ended up making a scoring function, and then a compare function to compare them.
+I hardcoded something for J,J,J,J,J on day 2 -- ugly!

 ## Future programming languages to try: